armstrong-codes/G7_Enterprise_Web_Dev/README.md

-# G7 Enterprise Web DEv
+# G7 Enterprise Web Dev

 ### Project description:
 This project is about creating MOMO app.
 Which will be used to receive and process the inserted data for providing the required information.